wykstc/FINE-LMT/README.md

 # MMT

-This is the official implementation for the paper "FINE-LMT: Fine-grained Feature Learning for Multi-Modal Machine Translation".
+This is the official implementation for the paper "FINE-LMT: Fine-grained Feature Learning for Multi-Modal Machine Translation" accepted by PRICAI2024.

 # Structure of FINE-LMT
 ![image](modelstructure.PNG)